Is Show Of Hands Worth The Risk?November 3, 2020

 However, we have to consider these different risks for a show of hands voting method:

-- All people eligible voters can’t make it on the day; how do they vote?
+- What if all people eligible voters can’t make it on the day?
+How do they vote?

-- You have multiple remote sites that all need to vote, you will need to travel to each site or bring them to a specific location at a specific time.
+- Given the fact that you have multiple remote sites that require everyone to vote, would you travel to each site or bring them to a specific location at a specific time?

-- You don’t have enough human resources personnel to attend at one or all the sites to run the vote at the designated time.
+- What if you don’t have enough human resources personnel to attend at one or all the sites to run the vote at the designated time?

-Online voting on Enterprise Agreements will reduce your risk
+- Online voting on Enterprise Agreements will reduce the inconvenience

-A requirement by the Fair Work’s is to ensure everybody who is eligible is given an opportunity to vote.
-Vero Voting has 3 primary voting methods, Online, SMS and Phone voting channels which are specifically designed to accommodate every possible scenario for voting from anywhere and at any time.
+A requirement by Fair Work is to ensure everyone who’s eligible is given an opportunity to vote.
+We offer 3 voting channels voters can choose from.
+Online, SMS and phone voting channels, which are specifically designed to accommodate every possible scenario for voting, wherever and whenever they are.

-- Online Voting is used as Vero Voting’s primary voting channel and essentially is the virtual ballot box.
-As long as you have an internet connection you will be able to use this method of voting.
-If you access the voting screen via your mobile or tablet device the voting question and button perfectly fit onto the screen of your device and can be accessed for voting from anywhere in the world.
+- Online Voting is the primary voting channel and essentially is the virtual ballot box.
+As long as you have an internet connection, you will be able to use this method of voting.
+Once you accessed the voting screen via your mobile or tablet device, the voting question follows.
+The vote button is perfectly responsive to any device (laptop, desktop or mobile) and can be accessed from anywhere in the world.

-- Phone Voting is where the voter dials a phone number and listens to a voice recorded prompts, i.e. Press 1 for “Yes”, 2 for “No”.
-Once they enter their unique user name and PIN to identify them, it then asks the voter the appropriate voting question.
-This is very easy and is great for the older demographic of employees or those who are not technologically savvy.
-As long as you have a phone connection, Mobile or Landline, you will be able to cast a vote.
+- Phone Voting is where the voter dials a phone number and listens to a voice recorded prompts, i.e. Press 1 for Yes, 2 for No. Once they enter their unique username and pin, it then asks the voter the appropriate voting question.
+This is very easy and is great for the older demographic employees, or those who are not technologically savvy.
+As long as you have a phone connection, mobile or landline, you will be able to cast a vote.

-We’ve also written about how the voting process works for you to explore.
-Vero Voting is a highly-experienced voting provider specialising in enterprise agreements and board elections.
-Contact us today for a free appraisal.
+Vero Voting is a trusted online voting platform specialising in enterprise agreements and board elections.
+Contact us today and we’ll walk you through it.